Info for Spaf's grad students

 3. At least 1 month before you expect to begin a job search, you will make an appointment to meet with me.
 You will provide a copy of your updated C.V., copies of any publications, and copies of any statements you have prepared (e.g., statement of research or statement on teaching).
 We will discuss your goals and expectations, and go over the list of places where you intend to apply.

-5. No later than two weeks before the scheduled defense you will provide me with a final paper copy of your thesis.
+5. No later than two weeks before the scheduled defense, you will provide me with a final paper copy of your thesis.
 This is a version that your advisor is happy with, and that you expect to defend.
 My decision of whether or not to sign the thesis approval form will be based, in part, on this version of the dissertation.
 I will not accept a new version provided less than two weeks before the defense -- and especially not at the defense itself!
 Schedule accordingly.

 7. After you deposit the final version of your dissertation, it is normally the case that you present members of the committee with bound copies.
 I keep my copies as reminders of the hard work and creativity of the students, and I will be honored to receive a copy of your finished work.